 Cutaneous Reactions to Proton Pump Inhibitors: A Case-Control Study

-Background: Even though proton pump inhibitors (PPIs) are commonly used in clinical practice, a limited number of studies are available about cutaneous adverse reactions from PPIs, and most of these are case reports.
+Even though proton pump inhibitors (PPIs) are commonly used in clinical practice, a limited number of studies are available about cutaneous adverse reactions from PPIs, and most of these are case reports.
+Objective:

-Objective: To demonstrate the pattern of cutaneous reactions related to PPI usage and to evaluate the risk of developing PPI drug eruptions among adult patients.
+To demonstrate the pattern of cutaneous reactions related to PPI usage and to evaluate the risk of developing PPI drug eruptions among adult patients.
+Methods:

-Conclusion: Cutaneous adverse reactions to PPIs range from minor drug rashes to a severe, life-threatening reaction.
+Cutaneous adverse reactions to PPIs range from minor drug rashes to a severe, life-threatening reaction.
 Individuals with a history of adverse drug reaction have an increased risk of cutaneous reaction to PPIs.
+J Drugs Dermatol.

 Proton pump inhibitors (PPIs) are the most potent gastric acid–suppressing agents used for preventing nonsteroidal anti-inflammatory drug (NSAID)–induced ulceration and for treating peptic ulcers and other acid-related conditions.1,2 The first PPI drug to be developed was omeprazole, followed by lansoprazole, pantoprazole, rabeprazole, esomeprazole, and others.2